- Gemini Home

 |Keck and Subaru Exchange

-No Gemini-Keck exchange time is offered for semester 2012A.
+No Gemini-Keck exchange time is offered in Semester 2013A.

 Details of the capabilities available at each Gemini telescope are given below.
 Please see the page of supporting information for additional general information.